CodeLeom/Python-codespaces/README.md

-# Readme
+# Run Python GUI inside GitHub codespaces

+> This repository contains setup scripts and examples that make it possible to run Python GUI applications inside GitHub Codespaces.
+> It uses `Xvfb` to create a virtual display and `noVNC` to stream the desktop directly to your browser.
+> This is especially useful for running and testing libraries like Pygame, Tkinter, or other Python GUI frameworks in a headless environment like Codespaces.

-clone this repo and open in codespace.
+Clone this repo and open in codespace.

 Once you open your codespace, run the command below to give you the access to execute the bash file